mrtgm/notion-gcal-sync/README.md

-# notion-google-calendar-sync
+# notion-gcal-sync

-A simple script to sync Notion calendar to Google Calendar run on Cloudflare Workers.
+A simple script to do 2 way-sync between Notion calendar and Google Calendar, run on Cloudflare Workers.

 By default, it will sync all events in the next week, and run every minute.
 You can change the behavior by modifying `wrangler.toml`.

 ## Prerequisites